conda-forge/miniforge/README.md

 `(*)` OS X `arm64` will be installed with Python 3.9.

 `(**)` the Python version is specific only to the base environment.
-Conda/Mamba can create new environments with different Python versions and implementations.
+Conda can create new environments with different Python versions and implementations.

 #### Miniforge-pypy3